 The challenges that lie ahead for infrastructure leaders are new architecture considerations for a remote-first policy and balancing the optimisation and modernisation of existing technology investments.

-In this session, ADAPT’s Senior Research Strategist, Aparna Sundararajan, leads a panel discussion with global and local infrastructure executives from Affinidi Group, National Australia Bank, Domain Group, and Service NSW as they discuss strategies for architecting an interconnected and agile digital infrastructure.
+At ADAPT’s CCDC Edge, we gathered global and local infrastructure executives from Affinidi Group, National Australia Bank, Domain Group, and Service NSW as they discuss strategies for architecting an interconnected and agile digital infrastructure.

 - Annually, 37 billion records containing private identities and records are leaked, with an expected 140% year-on-year increase